ScrollPrize/scrollprize-website/docs/02_data_segments.md

   <figcaption className="mt-0">Some segments from Scroll 1</figcaption></div>
 </figure>

+For more technical details about how the segmentation team operates, check out this doc: [The Segmenter’s Guide to Volume Cartographer (for contractors)](https://docs.google.com/document/d/11B9Gy1gJRye_NQHphwbIxINvactUchJJsJOJi1FKrgI/edit?usp=sharing).

 ## Data format

 The `.volpkg` format used by Volume Cartographer (learn more in [Tutorial 3](tutorial3)) has a `paths` folder, in which each segment has its own subfolder.
 Each subfolder contains two files: